roshith-prakash/GridBox-F1-Server/Readme.md

     </ol>
 </li>
 </ul>
-API Routes: (API only has data till 2024.)
+API Routes: (API only has data till 2024.
+All routes are POST routes.)
 <br/><br/>
     <ul>
     <table>